 - Whiteboard markers

-- · Whiteboard with digital projection and audio facility
+- Whiteboard with digital projection and audio facility

 - Paper and writing/drawing implements

 - 1. Remind students they'll soon be attending/have recently attended a performance given by the Sydney Symphony Orchestra.
 The theme of this concert is Music That Makes You Move (music and movement). - 2.
 Pick a selection of concert repertoire (also known as "works") from the Resource Library.
-Try to ensure these are contrasting e.g. they are different in feel/focus. - 3.
+Try to ensure these are contrasting e.g. they are different in feel/focus.
+You might use the contrasting descriptions of works in section 4 of this resource to help you choose. - 3.
 Have students write or draw a story based on each work.
 You could split the class into groups to focus on different works or choose one work to focus on (whole class) per lesson, across a sequence of lessons.
 Each story should have a clear beginning, middle and end.
+As students work, ask them to justify what it is about the music that made them create that particular story.

-See Appendix 2 for full-page activity, ready for you to photocopy. - 4.
-Storytime!
-Once students have completed their drawings, share a few with the class. - 5.
-Now, set the challenge of using movement only (no words!) to tell the story along with the music.
+4. Alternatively, you might ask students to work in small groups, setting them the challenge of using movement only (no words!) to tell what they feel is the story in the music.
 Ask students to perform for the class or another group, asking the other students to guess what the story is about.